DEGREE IN FILM

 EICAR MFA program also integrates a direct understanding of professional responsibilities such as the Producing for a Client class where students are expected to produce a commercial on deadline as a team.

-The International Department’s MFA is an intensive two-year program concentrating on single camera fiction filmmaking with supplementary workshops and thesis options in the field of documentary.
+The International Department’s MFA is an intensive two-year program concentrating on single camera fiction filmmaking with supplementary workshops.

 Although we encourage specialization in later year of the MFA degree programs, we believe that students must have a well-rounded understanding of all aspects of the filmmaking process.